-When we go out to find wild mushrooms, it’s not uncommon in our area to come up empty handed often.
+When we go out mushroom hunting, it’s not uncommon in our area to come up empty handed.
 Especially when we hunt morels.
-It’s a widely loved mushroom in Indiana, and most everyone goes hunting for them.
-So, while we may not find morels, we do often find pheasant back mushrooms.
+It’s a widely loved mushroom in Indiana, and most mushroom hunters love hunting for them.

-Pheasant back mushrooms are a wild edible with great flavor that appear in the Spring.
+Pheasant back mushrooms are wild edibles with great flavor that appear in the Spring.

 Also called Dryad’s Saddle, (Polyporus squamosus), pheasant back mushrooms are found in a broad, circular shape, and can be found all Spring and even during the Summer in some places.
 They are completely edible, and have a meaty, full flavor.